pinczakko/PCI-Expansion-ROM-OS/README.md

 # README

-This file explains the changes have been done from the first version of this operating system kernel.
+This file explains the changes have been done from the first version of this operating system _archaic_ kernel.

-##	1. The "cumbersome" version
+##	How to Build The Kernel Binary - The "cumbersome" version

 This is the explanation of how to build the very first version which place all the source files in one directory, it is cumbersome, but it works.
 It is still here to